argumentum ad hominem

 Delores is a big supporter for equal pay for equal work.
 This is the same policy that all those extreme feminist groups support.
 Extremists like Delores should not be taken seriously -- at least politically.

-Explanation: Making the assumption that Delores is an extreme feminist simply because she supports a policy that virtually every man and woman also support, is fallacious.
+Explanation: Making the assumption that Delores is an extreme feminist simply because she supports a policy that virtually every man and woman also supports, is fallacious.

 Pol Pot, the Cambodian Maoist revolutionary, was against religion, and he was a very bad man.
 Frankie is against religion; therefore, Frankie also must be a very bad man.